OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document).md

     d.
 For each ingredient, remove its UUID from its `DataContainer` and the master instance dictionary.
     e.
 For all inherited items, update their `equipped_on_uuid` property to point to the new `result_instance`.
 3. The data owner emits the necessary state change signals (`battle_inventory_changed` or `run_data_changed`).

+### 5.6 Post-Battle Reward Flow

+#### Design Rationale: Instance-Based Rewards
+To ensure architectural consistency and maximum feature reuse, the reward system uses real GachaBallInstance objects instead of temporary representations.
+This approach treats the reward choice screen as a temporary inventory, allowing all existing systems (inspection, selection, tooltips) to function without special-case logic.
+When a choice is made, the selected instance is simply moved to the permanent RunState, while the unchosen instances are discarded.
+This maintains the "single source of truth" principle and creates a more robust and extensible system.

+#### Authoritative Flow
+1. **Victory & Acknowledgement**: The flow begins after the player acknowledges a battle victory by clicking "Continue" on the EndBattlePopup, which emits battle_victory_acknowledged.

+2. **Reward Instance Generation**: GameManager receives the signal and performs the following setup:
+   a.
+Increments RunState.day.
+   b.
+Clears any existing temporary reward instances from the `_temporary_reward_instances` dictionary.
+   c.
+Selects three GachaBallDefinitions from the appropriate LootTable.
+   d.
+For each definition, it creates a real, new GachaBallInstance.
+   e.
+It stores each new instance in the `_temporary_reward_instances` dictionary using the instance's UUID as the key.
+This ensures the instances persist until the player makes a choice and maintains a single source of truth for the reward instances.

+3. **Display**:
+   - GameManager emits `reward_scene_requested(context)`.
+The context dictionary now contains only the `gold_amount`.
+   - `Main.gd` loads `Reward.tscn` and calls its `populate` method with the context.
+   - The `Reward.gd` script's `populate` method retrieves the reward instances directly from `GameManager` using the new `get_temporary_reward_instances()` method, ensuring it always has access to the most up-to-date instances.
+   - The %ConfirmSelectionButton is initially disabled until the player makes a selection.

+4. **Player Interaction & State Change (The Selection Loop)**:
+   - **To Select/Deselect a GachaBall**: The player single-clicks a RewardChoiceView (or its child GachaBallView).
+The interaction is handled by the InteractionManager, which emits selection_changed.
+The Reward.gd script listens for this signal and enables/disables the %ConfirmSelectionButton.
+   - **To Inspect a GachaBall**: The player double-clicks the GachaBallView within the RewardChoiceView.
+The view emits inspection_requested.

+5. **Final Choice & Signal Emission (The Confirmation Action)**: The player finalizes their choice in one of two ways:
+   - **Confirming a GachaBall**: The player clicks the enabled %ConfirmSelectionButton.
+The Reward.gd script gets the selected LocationIdentifier from InteractionManager, finds the corresponding instance's UUID from the `_temporary_reward_instances` dictionary, and emits reward_chosen with the payload:
+     ```gdscript
+     {
+         "type": "gachaball",
+         "instance_uuid": "..."  # The UUID of the selected GachaBallInstance
+     }
+     ```
+   - **Choosing Gold**: The player clicks the %TakeGoldButton.
+It emits reward_chosen with the payload:
+     ```gdscript
+     {
+         "type": "gold",
+         "amount": 5  # The amount of gold awarded (example value)
+     }
+     ```

+6. **State Update & Cleanup**: GameManager receives reward_chosen and performs the final state modification:
+   a.
+If a GachaBall was chosen:
+      - It retrieves the chosen instance from the `_temporary_reward_instances` dictionary using the provided UUID.
+      - If found, it adds the instance to the permanent `RunState.run_instances` dictionary and places it in the appropriate tier-based container (e.g., `RunInventoryT1`, `RunInventoryT2`, etc.).
+      - Emits `run_data_changed` to notify the UI of the state update.
+   b.
+If gold was chosen:
+      - It adds the specified gold amount to `RunState.gold`.
+      - Emits `run_data_changed` to notify the UI of the state update.
+   c. **Cleanup**: The `_temporary_reward_instances` dictionary is cleared, allowing the garbage collector to clean up any unselected reward instances.
+   d. **Error Handling**: If an invalid UUID is provided for a GachaBall reward, an error is logged, and the game continues without adding any rewards.

+7. **Loop Continuation**: After processing the reward, GameManager initiates the Path Choice & Encounter Flow (Section 5.5).

 Part 6: Localization & Sequence Diagrams
 6.1 Localization System
 Key-Based System: All user-facing text must be stored as keys in resource files.